Conquest Asset Management

+History

 It focuses on investment in and management of infrastructure assets, usually on the so-called "core+" and "value added' assets mainly in the sustainable energy, transport and digital industries, usually at late stage of development, prior to construction and also throughout operations of the assets.
 In 2017, it launched a fund in the climate change mitigation and renewable energy sector.